Package 'dfeR'

 Description

-Fetch a data frame of all Westminster Parliamentary Constituencies for a given year and country based on the dfeR::wd_pcon_lad_la_rgn_ctry file
+Fetch a data frame of all Westminster Parliamentary Constituencies for a given year and country based on the dfeR::geo_hierarchy file.

 Usage